TheOdinProject/curriculum/advanced_html_css/accessibility/meaningful_text.md

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you’re having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What are three rules you should follow in order to provide meaningful links?](#meaningful-links-rules)
 - [What information should you inform users of in order to provide meaningful error messages in forms?](#meaningful-error-msg)